saltyorg/docs/docs/apps/plex-autoscan.md

 For more details on what the control file is, see [here](../faq/Plex-Autoscan.md#purpose-of-a-control-file-in-plex-autoscan).

-If you used the [scripted rclone setup](../reference/rclone-manual.md); these control files were created for you, and you can skip this step
+If you used the [scripted rclone setup](../reference/rclone-manual.md); these control files were created for you, and you can skip this step.

 To upload the mounted.bin control file, run the following command: